ashandelle/rust-nd-wireframe/README.md

 T/G - increase/decrease the element expansion (credit to MinersHavenM43)<br>
 <br>
 0 - reloads setup.txt<br>
+1 - saves current camera rotation for more advanced animation<br>
 <br>
 Enter - starts the animation, and starts writing frames to ./images. be warned- you can still do all the usual inputs while it's rendering, if you accidentally pan or something it will be visible in the animation.